edgio-docs/edgio-connectors/README.md

-# Layer0 Connectors
+# Edgio Connectors

-Connector packages help build and run your app within Layer0.
-When you run `layer0 init`, the Layer0 CLI detects the framework used by your app and installs the corresponding connector package.
-For example, if you use Next.js, `@layer0/next` will be installed.
-If no connector package exists for the framework that you use, you can still deploy to Layer0 by implementing the connector interface directly in your app.
+Connector packages help build and run your app within Edgio.
+When you run `edgio init`, the Edgio CLI detects the framework used by your app and installs the corresponding connector package.
+For example, if you use Next.js, `@edgio/next` will be installed.
+If no connector package exists for the framework that you use, you can still deploy to Edgio by implementing the connector interface directly in your app.

-For more details on implementing your own connector, see our guide at https://docs.layer0.co/guides/connectors.
+For more details on implementing your own connector, see our guide at https://docs.edg.io/guides/connectors.

 ## Supported Frameworks

-Out of the box, Layer0 supports the following frameworks:
+Out of the box, Edgio supports the following frameworks:

 - Angular
 - Fastboot